 Students from other disciplines may minor in computer science.
-A minor in computer science consists of 18 credits including CS 1043, CS 2003, CS 2123, and three computer science electives, two of which must be at the 3000 level or higher.
+A minor in computer science consists of 18 credits including CS 1043, CS 2003, CS 2123, and three computer science electives at the 3000 level or higher.

 Leading the Nation in Information Security

 Since 1996, TU’s computer science faculty and staff have produced some of the country’s leading professionals in information security, digital forensics, Internet security, and telecommunications security.